sdclibbery/Esp32DmxSpiController/README.md

  * Have to remove and replace with:
  * Want a mode to draw at end, with palette draw control, scrolling, and fixed fade (ticker/matrix mode)
 * Fizzle fade modes
+* EndsGradient and EndsFade: opposite of mid
 * Fade range: no point going to zero fade time, might want to go to more than 1s?
-* EndsGradient and EndsFade: opposite of mid
-* Want palette off->red->rainbow->pink
 * Blur (diffuse and slight fade): own mode and for more plot/line modes
 * More modes
 * More palettes